kentlouisetonino/backend-nodejs-timestamp/README.md

 ## Description
 > - A backend application that allows you to process the timestamp parameter.
-Main technology
+The technologies
-    stack are REST APIs, ExpressJS, TypeScript, and NodeJS.
+    are REST APIs, ExpressJS, TypeScript, and NodeJS.

 <br />